TBC Had Humble Beginnings.

 Executive Vice President & Chief Financial Officer

 Tom Steele’s retail and bookstore experience began when he was in college.
 Tom worked full-time at the University Co-op while attending The University of Texas at Austin rising from a textbook order clerk to the vice president of operations.
 During his tenure, Tom was responsible for seven stores with an annual volume of over $50,000,000.
-Tom now directs the financial plans and accounting practices of Texas Book Company.
+Tom now directs the financial plans and accounting practices of TBC.
 He oversees the financial and accounting system controls and standards and ensures timely financial and statistical reporting.

 Career Highlights: B.B.A. with High Honors, University of Texas at Austin, 1995; First Del Webb employee to make Employee of the Year in their first year of employment; 1996; Passed CPA exam on first attempt, 1997; ICBA Board of Directors, 2000-2003; ICBA Outstanding Store Performance Award, 2005; Harvard School of Negotiation, 2007

 Expertise: Financial Management; Lease Negotiations; Budgeting; Accounting; Customs and Importing; Licensing Negotiations; Store Operations; Loss Prevention; Human Resources and Employee Development; Online Fulfillment; Warehouse Operations